genesiscommunitysuccess/docs/docs/03_server/05_access-control/06_authorisation.md

 The `where` clause scope is the same as the entity object so you can reference fields directly.
 If required, a parameter of the username can also be included.

-The example below shows permissioning where authorisation is successful if the user satisifies one of three code blocks:
+The example below shows permissioning where authorisation is successful if the user satisfies one of three code blocks:
-- The first block has a where clause that prevents the user (a permissioned buying countparty) from viewing cancelled trades.
+- The first block has a where clause that prevents the user (a permissioned buying counterparty) from viewing cancelled trades.
 - The second block makes the information visible to any permissioned selling counterparty - so they can view cancelled trades.
-- The third block makes the information visible provided the trade owner is visibile to the user, excluding any trades created by TEST_USER.
+- The third block makes the information visible provided the trade owner is visible to the user, excluding any trades created by TEST_USER.
+- The fourth block does not require an auth map to be specified as it just excludes any trades created by TEST_USER.

 ```kotlin
 permissioning {